A great day out in some stunning Capability Brown landscape. Lots of space for picnics and games, follies to explore, and a good play park.

 Another thing that's different at Croome Park is the play area.

-The entrance at Croome Park is an old WW2 RAF medical centre and the play park is themed appropriately (by Image Playgrounds), with a slide shaped as a crashed aircraft, as well as a command centre.
+The entrance at Croome Park is an old WW2 RAF medical centre.
+The play park is themed appropriately, with a slide shaped like a crashed aircraft and a command centre.